stffrdhrn/stffrdhrn.github.io/_drafts/tls.md

   dtv_t *dtv;
 } tcbhead_t
 ```
- - dtv_t - is a pointer to the dtv array, points to entry `dtv[1]`
+ - `dtv` - is a pointer to the dtv array, points to entry `dtv[1]`

-### DTV
+### Dynamic Thread Vector (DTV)
- - an array of pointers to each .tbss/.tdata block of memory.
-The first entry contains the generation
+The DTV array of pointers to each TLS (`.tbss`, `.tdata`) block of memory.
+The
-   counter.
+first entry in the DTV array contains the generation counter.
+The generation
+counter is usually indexed as DTV[-1] as is it the entry pointed to before where
+the TCB head pointer points.
+The generation counter is really just the vector
+size.

-The dtv_t union
+The `dtv_t` union

 ```
 typedef struct {